henry2004y/vlasiator_manual/menu2.md

 rho = 1.0e6
 ```

-Yes I can guess, but shall there be better alternatives?
+I can guess the meanings, but shall there be better alternatives?
 Let's discuss, but some options are population-specific for example.
 Maybe something like
 ```YAML
 [boundary]